 • Example hreflang tag: • A few other best practices: • specific country • language targeting only • SEO Tools • Local Marketing • Marketing Resources

-International SEO is about promoting and optimizing your content in order to make the site visible to a target market or audience across multiple countries and/or languages.
+International SEO is about promoting and optimizing your content to make the site visible to a target market or audience across multiple countries and/or languages.

-Depending on your business objectives it could be that your site just needs to provide specific content to specific language populations.
+Depending on your business objectives, your site just needs to provide specific content to specific language populations.

 Or a Canadian organization that needs to attract both English and French speakers.
 Or maybe, you’re a multinational corporation with locations in multiple regions all around the world and you need to not only have content available in local languages but maybe even entire websites dedicated to these countries.